Ganjar, losing Indonesian presidential candidate, calls for new elections - ExBulletin

 Ganjar, losing Indonesian presidential candidate, calls for new elections

-JAKARTA (Reuters) – The legal team of losing Indonesian presidential candidate Ganjar Pranowo filed a complaint with the country's Constitutional Court on Saturday, calling for new elections and the disqualification of the defense minister's winning team Prabowo Subianto.
+The legal team of losing Indonesian presidential candidate Ganjar Pranowo filed a complaint with the country's Constitutional Court on Saturday, calling for new elections and the disqualification of Defense Minister Prabowo Subianto's winning team.

-Ganjar, a former governor of Central Java backed by the ruling Indonesian Democratic Party of Struggle (PDI-P), received 16 percent of the vote in last month's election, behind Defense Minister Prabowo, who won nearly 60% of the votes, and the former governor of Jakarta.
-Governor Anies Baswedan, who received 25%, according to an official count.
+Ganjar, a former Central Java governor backed by the ruling Indonesian Democratic Party of Struggle (PDI-P), received 16 percent of the vote in last month's election, behind Defense Minister Prabowo, who won nearly by 60 percent of the vote, and former Jakarta governor Anies Baswedan, who received 25 percent, according to an official count.

+Ganjar Pranowo, presidential candidate of the ruling Indonesian Democratic Party of Struggle (PDI-P), accompanied by his running mate Mahfud MD, speaks to reporters after their final election rally in Semarang, Central Java province, Indonesia, February 10, 2024 .
+PHOTO: Reuters/Willy Kurniawan/Archive photo

 Prabowo is expected to be inaugurated next October.